tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 > Allows for 32 bit addressing (up to 4GiB).
 The address field is ignored (typically 0000) and the byte count is always 02.
 The two encoded, big endian data bytes specify the upper 16 bits of the 32 bit absolute address for all subsequent type 00 records; these upper address bits apply until the next 04 record.
 If no type 04 record precedes a 00 record, the upper 16 address bits default to 0000.
 The absolute address for a type 00 record is formed by combining the upper 16 address bits of the most recent 04 record with the low 16 address bits of the 00 record.

-Now this seemed a whole bunch of nothing: set extended linear addressing at offset 0.
+Now this seemed a whole bunch of nothing: set extended linear addressing at offset 0?

 Time for a quick experiment: manually adding `:020000040000FA` to the top of one of the failing hex files.
 Now it copies and installs correctly!

 I've hunted high and low for objcopy or linker options to `force` extended linear addressing but can't find anything.

-So for now (and a real hack) is that I've update `make cpinstall` patch the hex file if necessary to add the extended linear addressing directive.
+So for now (and a real hack) is that I've updated `make cpinstall` to patch the hex file if necessary to add the extended linear addressing directive.
+The hex patch is applied using the [ensure_ela.sh](./ensure_ela.sh) script.

 I'll need to follow-up on this situation - it's a bit hairy.
 I since found this [arm-gcc hex file header question](http://www.oshchip.com/forum/viewtopic.php?f=7&p=395#p395)